by Kim MacKenzie, Owner of Fitness with Kim

 As you age, your muscles become shorter and tighter, making your body more prone to joint, tendon, and muscle injuries.
-Even if you’re not a fitness fanatic, stretching should still be a part of your life.
+Even if you’re not a fitness fanatic, stretching should still be a part of your daily life.
 Joints need to stay lubricated and motion is lotion for the joints.
 If we are not actively stretching our bodies, our joints can become inflamed, painfully stiff, and deformed.
 Our bodies then suffer from the effects of bad posture and we sometimes even cause arthritis to form or to grow worse.

 When we don’t stretch, our muscles become tight.
-They lose their elasticity and, consequently, we tend to use them less.
+They lose their elasticity and, consequently, we use them less.
 This then causes even more tightness and weakness in the muscles, which leads to even more disuse.
 It’s a vicious cycle that will cause a lot more stiffness and pain as we age.

-The moral of the story… Stretch.
-Stretch to save your body from breaking as you age!
+The moral of the story… Stretch!
+Stretch to save your body from breaking as you age.

 Stretching not only prevents muscle and joint injury as you get older, it can also help you relieve stress and muscle tension.
 In our fast-paced world, keeping stress at a minimum is key to preventing our bodies from aging prematurely.
 When we’re under stress, our hearts beat faster, our muscles tighten, our breath shortens, and our senses become sharper… but only for a brief period of time.
-The long term effects of stress can wreak havoc on our bodies, causing symptoms ranging from memory loss and irritability to chronic aches and pains, frequent colds, eczema, constipation or diaharrea, and heart disease.
+The long term effects of stress can wreak havoc on our bodies, causing symptoms ranging from memory loss and irritability to chronic aches and pains, frequent colds, eczema, constipation or diarrhea, and heart disease.

 Taking a break to stretch can help us prevent breaking ourselves with stress.